MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow may interact with medications, indicating that its consumption can influence the efficacy or side effects of certain drugs.
 Yarrow contains various constituents, notably flavonoids (such as apigenin and luteolin), sesquiterpene lactones, alkaloids, and volatile oils like camphor and borneol.
 These compounds possess pharmacological properties that might interfere with the metabolism or action of medications, potentially leading to altered drug levels in the body.

-yarrow's ability to interact with medications can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to interact with medications can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow May Interact With Medications](/images/achillea-millefolium-medicine-side-effects-may-interact-with-medications.jpg "Yarrow May Interact With Medications")